Vein Disease

 These common pin-head-like lesions appear on the skin in a bright red color.

-They are usually harmless and are not tied to any underlying conditions, but they can cause random bleeding if they’re in a high-contact area.
+They are usually harmless and unrelated to underlying conditions but can cause random bleeding in a high-contact area.

 Quick and easy removal is the best treatment option.